Explore the different perspectives to help answer the questions from the "Generate Ideas" section.

 - A 2005 article by Roger Nasci and Chester Moore entitled Vector-Borne Disease Surveillance and Natural Disasters summarizes surveillance measures in place to track mosquito-borne disease outbreaks after major hurricanes and floods.
 Surveillance data for several major hurricanes that occurred between 1975 and 1997, and the mosquito-borne diseases associated with each event are provided.

 - Mark Keim's 2006 article in Oceanography Magazine entitled Cyclones, Tsunamis, and Human Health — The Key Role of Preparedness discusses how the disruption of routine public health services, which often occurs after a cyclone or tsunami, results in secondary adverse health effects among the disaster-affected population.
 The author emphasizes that preparedness is the key to preserving human health in the wake of cyclone and tsunami disasters.

 Emanuel, K.A., 2006, Is climate change increasing hurricane activity?
 Hot Science, Cool Talks — Outreach Lecture Series.

 In this lecture, Dr. Kerry Emanuel, Professor of Atmospheric Science at the Massachusetts Institute of Technology, explores the idea that hurricanes are becoming more powerful and destructive and asks if these changes are due to a natural cycle of hurricane activity or caused by human-induced climate change.
 Although this is currently a hot debate among scientists, new research suggests that the destructive potential of hurricanes is increasing due to the heating of the oceans.

-Now that you are more knowledgeable about how water shapes the landscape in general and the Llano Estacado in particular, it is time to share your ideas with the class.
+Now that you are more knowledgeable about the water cycle, hurricanes, and mosquito-borne diseases, it is time to share your ideas with the class.